High-dimensional variable selection with heterogeneous signals: A precise asymptotic perspective: Numerical experiments

 In this experiment, we grant all the approaches with the knowledge of $s$, so that the comparison is fair.
 Using this oracle knowledge, we only look at the solutions of the aforementioned three methods with sparsity exactly equal to $s$.
 Specifically, for LASSO, we look at the solution path and select the model of size exactly equal to $s$.
 For MS, we just select the top $s$ variables corresponding to the largest absolute values of $\mu$'s.
 For ETS, we do not split data for estimation and screening separately; instead we use the full data in both steps.
 Specifically, we replace $X ^ {(1)}$ and $Y ^ {(1)}$ with $X$ and $Y$ respectively in \eqref{eq: empirical_1_square_error_loss} and replace $X ^ {(2)}$ and $Y ^ {(2)}$ with $X$ and $Y$ respectively in \eqref{eq:delta}.
 We set gradient step size $h=0.5$ in IHT.
 We choose projection size $\hat{s}$ by cross validation in terms of mean squared prediction error.
 Lastly, for selecting exactly $s$ features we use \eqref{eq: selector_ETS_tilde} in the screening stage of ETS.
 It is worthwhile to mention that from an application point of view, incorporating data splitting in ETS is not necessary as we are only interested in identifying the active signals, which is akin to point estimation.
 Also, given the fact that $n \ll p$ in high dimensional regime, using full sample in both the estimation and screening step delivers greater sample efficiency and provides better inference.

 Next, for each choice of $ r$, we run LASSO, MS and ETS over 200 independent Monte Carlo experiments to compute the empirical probability of exact recovery.
 Figure \ref{fig: propo_recovery_path_plot} presents the results.
-We make the following important observations: \begin{enumerate} \item All the three methods enjoy higher chance of exact support recovery as the signal strength grows; \item MS completely fails to achieve exact support recovery when $s$ becomes large (compare panels (a) and (c)) or the signal becomes heterogeneous (compare panels (a) and (b)). \item LASSO and ETS are insensitive to heterogeneity of the signal.
-However, LASSO suffers from larger sparsity, while ETS is much more robust against it. \item Overall, ETS is the best among all the three methods in terms of exact support recovery. \end{enumerate}
+We make the following important observations: \begin{enumerate} \item All three methods enjoy a higher chance of exact support recovery as the signal strength grows. \item MS completely fails to achieve exact support recovery when $s$ becomes large (compare panels (a) and (c)) or the signal becomes heterogeneous (compare panels (a) and (b)). \item LASSO and ETS algorithms are insensitive to the heterogeneity of the signal.
+However, LASSO suffers from larger sparsity, while ETS algorithms are much more robust against it. \item {Overall, ETS is the best among all the three methods in terms of exact support recovery.
+However, ETS-IHT is somewhat better than ETS-PICASSO, and the difference between their performance is more prominent when $s$ is large.} \end{enumerate}